Home » General » Customer Service Emojis – Add a Dash of Personalization

 There shouldn’t be a need to repeat the use of this emoji for the rest of your correspondence with the customer.
 It’s more effective if you use it just once.

-Read also: 12 Emojis You Thought You Knew and Their Actual Meaning
+Read also: 150+ Emojis and Their Meaning Explained 😀

 4. Checkmark